storj/drpc/drpcmux/README.md

 ```go
 func (m *Mux) Register(srv interface{}, desc drpc.Description) error
 ```
-Register associates the rpcs described by the description in the server.
+Register associates the RPCs described by the description in the server.
 It returns an error if there was a problem registering it.

 #### func (*Mux) ServeHTTP